LaTeX Resources Getting started with typesetting beautiful mathematical documents

 if you're not sure that you want to install software on your own computer, you might try out some free online sites for editing and compiling LaTeX documents.
 These sites can be particularly useful if you're editing a document collaboratively or want to share something with a professor to see why a file won't compile.

-- LaTeX Primer (.tex file) and accompanying graphic (PDF file to save to same folder as .tex file) developed by Prof. Humke and updated by Prof. Keller
+- LaTeX Primer (.tex file) and accompanying graphic (PDF file to save to same folder as .tex file) first developed by Prof. Humke and updated by other faculty.

 - DeTeXify: Draw a symbol with your cursor and it will find you the LaTeX code to typeset the symbol.